pjknkda/git-archiver/README.md

 ## API

 - `GET /archive`
-    - Request parametesr
+    - Request parameters
         - `repo` : the remote address of target repository in any avilable format for `git clone`.
         - `clone_options` : the URL-encoded string to be passed to `git clone` as options.
         - `disk_quota` : the disk quota allowed to clone in bytes.
         - The worker will call `git clone {clone_options} {repo} /tmpfs_mnt`.
         - If any request parameter is wronly formatted, HTTP 400 error will occur.
     - Response
-        - The archive file response with HTTP 200 status code.
+        - If success, the archive file is returned with HTTP 200 status code and `Content-Type: application/zip`.
-        - If the archiving process is failed, returns HTTP 400 status code.
+        - Oterwise, debugging logs are returend with HTTP 400 status code and `Content-Type: text/plain`.

 ## License